 Booking the Embassy Appointment — The most interesting and stressful part of the process was obtaining the appointments.
 Visa applications are only accepted in-person, and the visas must be picked up by the applicants when complete.
 Check — two trips to LA.

-Since the website very clearly indicates it can take up to 90 days following your appointment for the embassy to actually issue the visa, I came away bit nonplussed.
-Upon further research of blogs and review sites, as well as digging into the site’s FAQs, I discovered the embassy typically turns around the visas in two to six weeks.
+Since the website very clearly indicates it can take up to 90 days following your appointment for the consulate to actually issue the visa, I came away bit nonplussed.
+Upon further research of blogs and review sites, as well as digging into the site’s FAQs, I discovered the consulate typically turns around the visas in two to six weeks.
 That opened up a window — not a comfortably big one — but hey, we don’t have much choice.

 I started checking the on-line appointment scheduler to see how it worked, and it just plain didn’t.
 Each date I searched over the next 90 days on the calendar came up “no appointments available.”
 I figured the scheduler was down for maintenance or some other reason, so I waited a couple days and tried again.
 Got the same result from my next two or three tries over as many days.

 Next I clicked on the “contact us” email link and inquired about the lack of operability.
 The reply indicated the scheduler was working just fine, but that appointments book very quickly.
 It was suggested I try around noon the following day for available times precisely 90 days out.
 So the next day I checked the scheduler around 11:55 am — no luck.
 Again at 11:58 am — strike two.
 Then at noon straight-up — bingo!
 Staring back at me from the screen were eight chartreuse buttons sequentially marked 9:00 am, 9:30 am, and so on.
-(The embassy must have received loads of emails like mine, because this process has since been greatly clarified on their website).
+(The consulate must have received loads of emails like mine, because this process has since been greatly clarified on their website).